How Does Guided Imagery Meditation Aid In Relaxation And Stress Reduction?

 Although visualization, mental rehearsal, and mental imagery have been used to describe it, these phrases are inaccurate.
 Guided imagery engages all of the senses, not just the visual – which is a good thing, given that only about half of the population is visually wired – and it is felt throughout the body, not just the mind.

 It's also referred to as a sort of self-hypnosis because it catalyzes a naturally immersive altered state.
 Guided Imagery is a type of meditation that is sometimes confused with Guided Meditation.

 This meditation technique can be used by almost anyone.
 It is a really equal opportunity resource that works across variations in education, class, color, gender, vitality, culture, and age.
 It does not require any training or discipline; all that is required is the ability to press the Play button.

-Listen to this audio file as much as you want in a comfortable position, whether sitting or lying down.
-When listening, headphones are usually recommended to avoid distractions.
+NOTE: Listen to this audio file as much as you want in a comfortable position, whether sitting or lying down.
+For best results, we strongly suggest listening with headphones.

 Cell phone speakers and other one-speaker systems, laptops, and other devices will degrade sound quality.
 Listeners may experience different results.